AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/create-and-manage-groups/configure-project-preferences-group.md

 >
 >* Typically, an unlocked preference remains unlocked indefinitely.
 If the Workfront administrator re-locks it, the system setting takes effect again and settings for the preference made by the group administrators are lost.
 >* The preferences set for the group that is associated with a project take precedence over the preferences set for the Home Group of the user who creates the project.
 >* Some group-level preferences affect project templates that you create for the group.
-For more information, see the section [View, work with, and create templates for your group from the Groups area](../../../administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-templates.md#view) in the article [Create and modify a group’s project templates](../../../administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-templates.md).
+For more information, see the section [View, work with, and create templates for your group from the Groups area](../../../administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-templates.md#view) in the article [Create and modify a group's project templates](../../../administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-templates.md).
 >
 >* After a Workfront administrator unlocks a preference at the system level, you can configure it and then lock it to ensure that everyone in your group and in its subgroups is using the same configuration.
 This is parallel to the ability that a Workfront administrator has to configure and lock a preference for everyone in the system.
 For more information, see [Lock or unlock a project, task, or issue preference for subgroups](../../../administration-and-setup/manage-groups/create-and-manage-groups/lock-or-unlock-a-group-preference.md).
 >